All posts

 • Capture 1: the broken layout (red rectangle around the modal, text caption "modal z-index lower than navbar")

-• Capture 2: the DevTools inspector showing the computed z-index values (step markers on the modal's stack and the navbar's stack, both numbered)
+• Capture 2: the DevTools inspector showing the computed z-index values (step numbers on the modal's stack and the navbar's stack, both numbered)

-• Capture 3: how it looked yesterday (rectangle around the correctly-layered version, green color = "this is what it should look like")
+• Capture 3: how it looked yesterday (rectangle around the correctly-layered version, blue color = "this is what it should look like")

 Time: ~35s.
 Issue gets triaged faster because the visual diff is immediate.